Public holidays 2020 in Singapore

 For an adrenaline rush, visit Chiang Mai for some cave exploring, hiking, and hot air balloon rides.
 The best part is the weather is a comfy 26°C in the day and drops to a chilling 10°C at night during this period of time.

 3. Good Friday – 4 days (1 day of leave)

 Kota Kinabalu or Langkawi

-No surprises here but the Good Friday holiday falls on a Friday so that means a given 3-day long weekend.
+No surprises here but the Good Friday based on the public holidays 2020 calendar falls on a Friday – that means we are given a 3-day long weekend.
 Stretch it to 4 when you take a leave on either the preceding Thursday or the Monday after.
 This 4-day break is the perfect duration for a quick getaway to neighbouring countries and a timely break for surviving the first quarter of the year.

 Thailand might just be amongst your considerations for a nearby getaway., but you’ll be scooting straight into the Songkran festival during this period.
 To avoid the busy streets and loud celebrations, choose tranquil locations like Kota Kinabalu and Langkawi for a change.